turingschool/curriculum/source/projects/contact_manager.markdown

 ### Writing a Test: A Contact Has Many Email Addresses

 In your `person_spec.rb` refer to the existing example "has an array of phone numbers" and create a similar example for email addresses.
-Verify that the test fails when you run `bundle exec rake`.
+Verify that the test fails when you run `bundle exec rspec`.

 ### Creating the Model